altcraft/android-sdk/example/README.md

 * preview of the notification rendered by the builder (top of the screen);
 * **Text setting**:

-  * "X" button — clear the entered information;
+  * "x" button — clear the entered information;
   * "+" button — save the entered information;
   * set title;
   * set body.
 * **Image setting**:

-  * "X" button — clear the entered information;
+  * "x" button — clear the entered information;
   * "+" button — load and save an image by the provided link;
   * set small image — enter a link to load the image;
   * set large image (banner) — enter a link to load the image.
 * **Buttons setting**:

-  * "X" button — remove created notification buttons;
+  * "x" button — remove created notification buttons;
   * "+" button — create a new notification button.
 * **Send push** button — sends the created notification to the system notification panel.